Dayton's Bluff, Saint Paul: History

 Dayton's Bluff contains remnants of the earliest inhabitants of the Twin Cities.
 Indian Mounds Park preserves some of the burial sites of an early group that came to the area more than a thousand years ago.

 Kaposia, a large Dakota Indian village, existed below Dayton's Bluff from the late seventeenth century until the mid-nineteenth century.
 Residents lived along the river and performed burial rites on the cliffs above.
 They were followed by the Métis and European-American farmers, often former Fort Snelling soldiers who tilled the land in the late 1830s and 1840s.
 The sacred site of Carver's Cave was destroyed by railroad construction in the 1880s.

 The development of Dayton's Bluff as a suburban residential location began in the 1840s.
 The area was named for Lyman Dayton, land and railroad speculator who built a home on the Bluff in the 1850s.
 The area was separated from Saint Paul along the river by a ravine that was first bridged and was then filled.
 Many of the streets in the community were laid out parallel to the Mississippi River rather than north–south.

 Feed, flour, and lumber mills were built in the area in the 1850s and used Phalen Creek as a source of water power.
 After a railroad was built north of East 7th Street in the late 1860s, more industries, including Hamm's Brewery, grew along its corridor.
 Soon a railroad depot called Post's Siding was built at present-day Earl Street and East 7th Street.

 Because of its landscape and vistas, many wealthy residents, in particular, many German-Americans, constructed estates.
-The 1880s through the early 1900s was a time of prosperity.
-The streetcar arrived and the neighborhood expanded.
-New development, both commercial and residential, sprang up near the streetcar line, which went up East 7th Street and ended at Duluth Street.
-The era saw the arrival of new industries, including lumber companies, farm equipment companies, Minnesota Mining and Manufacturing (3M), and Seeger Refrigerator, which later became the Whirlpool Corporation.

 The Dayton's Bluff Historic District was approved by the St. Paul City Council in August 1992.

 Lyman Dayton

-Dayton was born in Southington, Connecticut, and died in St. Paul.
+Lyman Dayton was born in Southington, Connecticut, and died in St. Paul.
 He came to Minnesota in 1849, settled in St. Paul, invested largely in real estate, and was the president of the Lake Superior and Mississippi Railroad.
 The Lake Superior and Mississippi Railroad Company was incorporated under Minnesota legislation enacted in 1861 and received grants of lands approved by the U.S. General Land Office for transfer.